Destinations for families offer perfect places for sledding, snow tubing, tobogganing, and cross-country skiing.

 Blackwood Canyon: West side of Hwy.
 89, 3 miles south of Tahoe City.

 Echo Lake: North side of Hwy.
-50, at Echo Summit Rd., 1 mile west of Echo Summit.
+50, at Echo Summit Rd., 1 mile west of Echo Summit in El Dorado County.
 Poor snow play but good for cross-country skiing.
 No snowmobiles.

 Iron Mountain: Hwy.
 88, 40 miles east of Jackson, on Mormon-Emigrant Trail Rd.
 Groomed snowmobile trails.